Summer Bash

 The Summer Bash is an annual event organised by the Rugby Football League.
 An entire round of Championship matches are played in a city to showcase the sport of rugby league.
-It has been held at Bloomfield Road, Blackpool since 2015.
+It was held at Bloomfield Road, Blackpool from 2015 to 2019.

 Concept

 The Summer Bash was introduced in 2015 after the success of the Super League Magic Weekend.
 It is an extra round for the Championship teams to compete in, usually a local derby.
 The event takes place over a single weekend in which three regular season games are played back-to-back on each day with an extra fourth game being played on the Saturday which is the final of the League 1 Cup.

 History

-2015: Blackpool

 The games played were, when possible, 'local derby' matches in an attempt to maximise interest in the event.
 The "non-heartland" sides were paired against each other.
 An extra match on the Saturday, was the final of the inaugural League 1 Cup between North Wales Crusaders and Swinton.